 OnPoint Community Credit Union

-INSPIRATIONWORKS is certified to offer the Yale University School of Medicine program Coping With Work and Family Stress.
+INSPIRATIONWORKS is certified coach/mentor by Yale University School of Medicine and certified to offer the Yale University School of Medicine program Coping With Work and Family Stress.
 The program is a Designated Model Program of the Federal Substance Abuse and Mental Health Services Administration (SAMSA).

 From 2001 through 2011 as Adjunct Faculty at Portland State University the Peases offered "Spirit In Communication: Practical Tools For Developing Emotional Intelligence" in the College of Liberal Arts Communication Studies Program.
 This skills development course includes learning about and practicing specific communication skills, including dialog, lateral thinking, and tools that can be used daily for results.